krishnakanthpps/PerfDashboard/README.md

 (actually that was taken for something else).

 ## <a name="Docs"> Documentation</a>
+Elasticsearch provides consistency to different time stamp formats.

+Kibana "democratizes" data by putting a front-end to access data in a searcheable in fast a meaningful ways.

+## <a name="Docs"> Documentation</a>
 https://www.elastic.co/guide/en/elasticsearch/guide/current/index.html
 The Definitive Guide to Elastisearch you can submit updates at https://github.com/elastic/elasticsearch-definitive-guide